Contractual Employee Tax Philippines: Legal Basis and Calculation

 There is another specific question, though.
 What if one is a contractual employee?
 Must they also comply with Philippine tax legislation?

 First, it is important to know what a contractual employee is in the Philippines.
-They are also called an independent contractor, contract worker, or freelancer.
-In other cases, they are also called work-for-hire.
+They are also called independent contractors, contract workers, or freelancers, and in some cases, they are also called work-for-hire.

 Contractualization is a work arrangement in the Philippines where workers are hired for a limited period.
 Usually, this is without the security of tenure, monetary, social protection, and other benefits.